Skip to main content

 "They will get me married."
 She looked scared.

-Image result for bappa rawal imagesAs it should have been, the Solanki King insulted the Cowherd and refused to believe he was the son of Mahendra who was rumoured dead.
-The princess' marriage preparations were done and Kalbhoj was thrown out.
+Image result for bappa rawal imagesAs it should have been, the Solanki King insulted the Cowherd and refused to believe he was the son of Mahendra, who was rumoured to be dead.
+The princess's marriage preparations were done, and Kalbhoj was thrown out.
 Kalbhoj roamed the forests in desperation for a way out when he chanced upon Harita Rishi.
 He was a saintly man who predicted him to be King and ordered him to leave for Chittor.
 He also left Kalbhoj with a strange four-faced Shivlinga.

-He then as per the instructions reached Chitrakoot.
+He then, as per the instructions, reached Chitrakoot.
 The King there had just announced a competition in archery to choose his minister.
-Kalbhoj had never tried his hands at weapons but his Guhilot blood had made him fearless.
-A young boy, an ordinary shepherd, he stepped out into the arena to take the bow for the first time astonishing everyone.
-The bull's eye earned him a place in the king's court and his wit and hard work made him the King's favourite.
+Kalbhoj had never tried his hand at weapons, but his Guhilot blood had made him fearless.
+A young boy, an ordinary shepherd, stepped out into the arena to take the bow for the first time, astonishing everyone.
+The bull's eye earned him a place in the king's court, and his wit and hard work made him the King's favourite.
 The heirless king left his empire to the trusted minister.

-Kalbhoj rose to the throne at Chitrakoot, after the long rule of the Moris, as Bappa Rawal to establish the Rawal dynasty in honour of his father.
-News reached Solankhini Bai when she refused to marry the Jaisalmer Prince declaring she was the wife of Bappa Rawal the most powerful ruler.
-Remembering his insult Bappa led his army towards Nagda when the King fell at his feet asking for forgiveness.
+Kalbhoj rose to the throne at Chitrakoot after the long rule of the Moris, as Bappa Rawal, to establish the Rawal dynasty in honour of his father.
+News reached Solankini Bai when she refused to marry the Jaisalmer Prince, declaring she was the wife of Bappa Rawal, the most powerful ruler.
+Remembering his insult, Bappa led his army towards Nagda when the King fell at his feet, asking for forgiveness.

 "She is yours."

-"And promise me to give a Solankhini princess to every ruler of Chitrakoot."
+"And promise me to give a Solankini princess to every ruler of Chitrakoot."

 "I agree."

-Bappa Rawal is rumoured to have ruled for 20 long years his chief war being the Battle of Rajasthan against the Arabs.
+Bappa Rawal is rumoured to have ruled for 20 long years, his chief war being the Battle of Rajasthan against the Arabs.
 He had as many as 100 wives and many children who spread as different branches of the Mewari Rajputs.
-At about 80 he had renounced the worldly pleasure to become a Yogi to serve Eklingji.
-He was the founder of Mewar's Rajput rule, the first Dewaan of Lord Eklingji.
-His rule and his character are only known through folklore due to a lack of facts and he stands hand folded staring at the Lord at Nagda still, 25 km away from Udaipur, the present capital of Mewar.
+At about 80, he had renounced worldly pleasures to become a Yogi to serve Eklingji.
+He was the founder of Mewar's Rajput rule, the first Dewan of Lord Eklingji.
+His rule and his character are only known through folklore due to a lack of facts, and he stands hand folded staring at the Lord at Nagda, still, 25 km away from Udaipur, the present capital of Mewar.

 Popular posts from this blog